Estimate Time7 min

 Pension

-Pensions are not technically an account, but they are another way people save for retirement.
+Pensions aren't technically an account, but they are another way people save for retirement.
 Although far less common than during their peak in the 1970s, pension plans are still offered by some employers and unions.
 Usually, your employer contributes money on your behalf over time into an investment account managed by your employer or union.
-So, unlike a 401(k) or 403(b), a pension is not your own account or fund.
+So, unlike a 401(k) or 403(b), a pension isn't your own account or fund.
 Your employer then invests your (and your co-workers') money with the agreement that when you retire, you will receive a predetermined amount in either a lump-sum payout or monthly installments, often for the rest of your life.
 That's why pensions are sometimes called "defined benefit plans."

 While you have less flexibility in choosing what to invest in and when to withdraw, a pension can help reduce longevity risk, or the risk of outliving your savings, because, in most cases, the employer must pay you the predefined amount in retirement until the day you or your beneficiary dies.
 A pension can provide a steady income stream throughout your retirement, unlike other retirement accounts which have no guarantee.
 And, often, pensions are protected by federal insurance (within certain limitations) by the Pension Benefit Guaranty Corporation (PBGC).